Guadalupe

 prevents it from fitting into an inner tube.
 Another thing to consider when

-deciding what size cooler to use and how many coolers to use, is which
+deciding what size cooler or ice chest to use and how many coolers to use, is which

-Float Trip you plan on taking.
+Float Trip you plan on taking or floating.
 You will not need as many beverages and/or

 snacks on our Short Float (a 1 mile float) as you would need on our Long